 Non-permitted ingredients, novel foods and medicinal ingredients

-Many confectionery items from non-EU countries contain ingredients that are not permitted in the EU.
-Other ingredients may be new to the EU and these may be considered novel foods – all foods that do not have a significant history of consumption within the EU prior to May 1997 are subject to the terms and conditions of the Novel Foods Regulation No 258/97.
+Many confectionery items from third countries contain ingredients that are not permitted in GB.
+Other ingredients may be new to GB and these may be considered novel foods – all foods that do not have a significant history of consumption within GB prior to May 1997 are subject to the terms and conditions of the Novel Foods Regulation No 258/97.

-To check that all the ingredients in your confectionery have a significant history of consumption in the EU and do not require authorisation under the Novel Foods legislation, please contact the Novel Foods Division by email.
+To check that all the ingredients in your confectionery have a significant history of consumption in GB and do not require authorisation under the Novel Foods legislation, please contact the Novel Foods Division by email.

 The use of some ingredients may mean that a product is classed as medicinal.
-If the product is presented as having properties for treating or preventing disease in human beings or if it contains a substance or combination of substances which may be used in or administered to human beings either with a view to restoring, correcting or modifying physiological functions by exerting a pharmacological, immunological or metabolic action the Medicines and Healthcare products Regulatory Agency (MHRA) should be contacted through their website.
+If the product is presented as having properties for treating or preventing disease in human beings or if it contains a substance or combination of substances which may be used in or administered to human beings either with a view to restoring, correcting or modifying physiological functions by exerting a pharmacological, immunological or metabolic action, you should contact the Medicines and Healthcare products Regulatory Agency (MHRA).

 Imports of feed and food from Japan

-Imports of all feed and food originating in or coming from Japan to the EU are subject to special conditions.
+Imports of all feed and food originating in or coming from Japan to GB are subject to special conditions.
 This is following the accident at the Fukushima Daiichi nuclear power plant in Japan in 2011.
-This means that consignments of feed and food can only enter the UK through specific ports and airports where official controls will be carried out.
+This means that consignments of feed and food can only enter GB through specific ports and airports where official controls will be carried out.

 Melamine contamination of products containing milk from China

-Confectionery products from China for human consumption such as chocolate containing milk may be subjected to documentary, identity and checks, including laboratory analysis, on arrival to the UK.
-Food business operators must give prior notice to the port of entry prior to arrival, and will be liable for all costs incurred resulting from official controls.
+Confectionery products from China for human consumption such as chocolate containing milk may be subjected to documentary, identity and checks, including laboratory analysis, on arrival to GB.
+Food business operators must give prior notice to the port of entry prior to arrival and will be liable for all costs incurred resulting from official controls.